confidential-computing/governance/scoping.md

   are denied and the environment disabled.
 The TEE enforces these protections throughout the execution of code within it.

-The use of "encrypted" is again seen as problematic.
+The use of "encrypted" was again seen as problematic.
 Also the definition is similarly ambiguous in that "data while in use" is broad (all of Figure 1) but then the discussion only mentions TEEs.
 (A request to Mark for clarification resulted in him answering that he did not intend the definition